 - Navigate - This mode allows you to navigate to another page, as well as interact with your app.
 It is also helpful in surfacing dynamic elements on your page, such as a dropdown menu.

-When you're ready to add steps on a new page, select Navigate from the toggle at the top of the page.
+When you're ready to add steps on a new page, select Navigate from the builder options at the top center of the page.
 Go to the next page as your user would, or paste in a new URL.
 To continue building, click the Build option at the top center of the page.

 Page change settings